Engine braking

-Engine braking occurs when the retarding forces within an engine are used to slow down a motor vehicle, as opposed to using additional external braking mechanisms such as friction brakes or magnetic brakes.
+Engine braking occurs when the retarding forces within an internal combustion engine are used to slow down a motor vehicle, as opposed to using additional external braking mechanisms such as friction brakes or magnetic brakes.

 The term is often confused with several other types of braking, most notably compression-release braking or "jake braking" which uses a different mechanism.

 Traffic regulations in many countries require trucks to always drive with an engaged gear, which in turn provides a certain amount of engine braking (viscous losses to the engine oil and air pumped through the engine and friction losses to the cylinder walls and bearings) when no accelerator pedal is applied.

-Type
+Engine braking in different engine types

 Gasoline engines

 The term "engine braking" refers to the braking effect that occurs in gasoline engines when the accelerator pedal is released.
 This causes fuel injection to cease and the throttle valve to close almost completely, greatly restricting forced airflow from, for example, a turbocharger.
 The restriction causes a strong manifold vacuum which the cylinders have to work against, sapping much of the potential energy out of the system over time and producing the majority of the engine-braking effect.
 This vacuum manifold effect can often be amplified by a down-shift, which induces a faster spinning drivetrain to engage with the engine.

 Engine braking is a viable method of controlling the speed at which a vehicle travels downhill.
-By shifting to a lower gear in a manual transmission, or selecting the "low gear" mode on an automatic transmission, engine braking reduces the need to repeatedly apply the foot brake, lowering the risk of the brakes overheating.
+By shifting to a lower gear in a manual transmission, or applying "low" mode on an automatic transmission, engine braking reduces the need to repeatedly apply the foot brake, lowering the risk of the brakes overheating.

 While some of the braking force is produced due to friction in the drive train, this is negligible compared to the effect from the manifold vacuum caused by the air-flow restriction.

 On an automatic transmission, engine braking often spontaneously increases the engine RPM, causing a sudden revving to occur even without applying the accelerator pedal.
+This is due to the fact that an automatic transmission, as its name implies, automates the inter-mechanical actions in a manual transmission vehicle that would normally be produced from a human driver controlling the clutch pedal and gear shifter with their foot and hand, respectively.
+As such, the spontaneous revving is the automated reproduction of a manual transmission driving technique called rev-matching.

+Rev-matching is used when down-shifting (shift to lower gear) to match the incoming gear's rotational frequency or speed (RPMs) to that of the driveshaft already in motion, requiring a quick "blip" of the throttle while in neutral during the gear shift.
+This in turn gets the larger (lower) gear up to rotational speed first before engaging the gear.
+Down-shifting without doing this results in a sudden jerking of the vehicle as the mismatched rotational speeds being engaged produce conflicting forces and directions of momentum.